Mushtaq Ahmad Khan

-Mushtaq Ahmad Khan (Note: Pashto/) (born 3 March 1974) is a Pakistani politician and political activist.
+Mushtaq Ahmad Khan (Note: Pashto/) (born 3 March 1974) is a Pakistani politician and political activist who has been the chairman of the Pakistan Rights Movement since 10 January 2026.
 He was a member of Jamaat-e-Islami and served as a member of the Senate of Pakistan representing Khyber Pakhtunkhwa, from March 2018 to March 2024.

 Khan is known for his pro-Palestine protests and human rights activism.
 Khan has participated in the 2025 Global Sumud Flotilla to extend aid to Gaza as a representative of Pakistan.

 He was arrested by the Israel Defense Forces on October 2, 2025, and released five days later on October 7.

+In January 2026, Khan announced the formation of a new political party, the Pakistan Rights Movement (PRM), at a founding ceremony in Islamabad.
+The party was presented as an Islamic and democratic platform committed to reforming the country in accordance with the 1973 Constitution, which it said upholds Islamic principles and guarantees citizens’ rights.

 Early life and education

-Khan was born on 3 March 1974, and did his matriculation from the Government High School in Swabi and later did his Masters in Physics from the University of Peshawar.
+Khan was born on 3 March 1974 in Sheikh Jana, a village located in the Swabi District of Khyber Pakhtunkhwa, Pakistan.
+Khan did his matriculation from the Government High School in Swabi and later did his Masters in Physics from the University of Peshawar.

 Political career

 Early years

 During his higher studies, Khan joined Islami Jamiat-e-Talaba, the student organization of Jamaat-e-Islami.
 He was elected as provincial head of the Islami Jamiat Talaba in 1997, central general secretary in 1999, and later Central President (Nazim-e-Ala) in 2002 for being an active student leader.